Wedding RSVP QR Code Generator:

 How to Create a QR Code for Wedding Photos

 Your guests will capture moments your photographer might miss — the dance floor selfies, the kids running around, the group shots between posed photos.
 A wedding photo QR code gets all of them in one place.
+(If you are the photographer, see QR codes for photographers for gallery delivery.)

 Method 1: Google Photos (Free)